charlescol/schema-manager/README.md

 ## Example of Typical Integration with Schema Manager

-In a Kubernetes-based architecture, managing schema files doesn’t need to be overengineered.
+Managing schema files doesn’t need to be overengineered.

 Just keep your schemas in a Git repository (shared or dedicated), trigger a CI/CD pipeline when changes are made (e.g., on tag or PR merge),